microsoft/microsoft-ui-xaml-specs/active/PagerControl/PagerControl_Pips.md

 ### Keyboarding
 - The PagerControl is a tab stop which will navigate to the first selectable item -- first button, previous button, or first page.
 Any visible buttons can be navigated to via tab.
 This is default behavior in PagerControl.
 - Up and down arrows (instead of left and right) will navigate between the pips.
+The pips will not be a tab stop.

 ### Touch
 For touch screen devices, a vertical swipe directly to the left or right of the pager will navigate to the previous or next page.*